PackRuble/weather_pack/README.md

 ![GitHub code size in bytes][code_size_badge]

 ## 🌦 weather_pack
-A quick way to try out your UI ready weather conditions.
+A quick way to get access to weather conditions.

 ---